NunoSempere/clarivoyance/list/index.md

 - ★★ On what % of benchmarks within the BIG-bench set[^14] will the maximum possible score have been achieved by 2025/2030/2035/2040?

 - ★ By (2027/2031/2040), will [GPUs](https://en.wikipedia.org/wiki/Graphics_processing_unit) be replaced by a new kind of chip specially designed for machine learning, as the standard chips used for training?
-  - Comment: not that relevant, you already have TPUs and Nvidia probably works with MSFT/OAI and such to optimize their product line for transformers—e.g., that's why they push for higher memory bandwidth.
+  - Comment: not that relevant, you already have TPUs and NVIDIA probably works with MSFT/OpenAI and such to optimize their product line for transformers—e.g., that's why they push for higher memory bandwidth.

 - ★ What will be the % decline worldwide in job openings for translators by 2026/2029 relative to 2022 baseline.
 (Relevance: translators likely to be replaced by machine translation.)